Caring for Your Investment

 Schedule: Annual

 Remember that, to maximize operability, parts of the window system where friction occurs have been finished with boiled linseed oil instead of paint.
-A fresh coat should be applied on an annual basis (or whenever the current finish has worn away)—a quick and easy process that involves wiping a thin layer of oil on clean and dry the bare-looking wooden surfaces.
-Apply with a lint-free rag.
+A fresh coat of this clear finish should be applied on an annual basis (or whenever the current finish has worn away).
+This is a quick and easy process that keeps these bare-looking wooden surfaces protected and looking their best.

 -